Tennessee Blast-Resistant Buildings

 About Blast-Resistant Building Safety

 Every HUNTER blast-resistant building is assembled to meet critical safety standards.
 Most BRBs are minimally rated for 8 psi at a medium response.
-Along with safety, comfort is also important to ensure productivity Finished walls and ceiling, communications panel, electrical outlets and a super-efficient HVAC unit are standard in every unit.
+Along with safety, comfort is also important to ensure productivity Finished walls and ceiling, communications panel, electrical outlets and an efficient HVAC unit are standard in every unit.

 BRB Fact of the Day: What is the difference between blast-proof and blast-resistant?

-You may have seen the term blast-proof, but it is not one that we use.
-Instead, we use blast-resistant.
-Explosions are powerful forces; no structure can be blast-proof.
+The term "blast-proof" is used occasionally, but it is not correct.
+Instead, we use "blast-resistant."
+Explosions are powerful forces; no structure is completely blast-proof.

 Additional Tennessee Blast-Resistant Buildings Locations: